 Prospective students: This program has been carefully designed to provide you with a strong foundation in the science of rehabilitation, recovery, and community integration.
-You will study core coursework in rehabilitation theory, learn how to ask questions important to human health and design experiments to effectively answer those questions.
-This foundation prepares you for a career in rehabilitation science and after graduation you might go on to an academic career or take an industry job.
+You will study core coursework in rehabilitation theory, learn how to ask questions important to human health, and design experiments to answer those questions effectively.
+This foundation prepares you for a career in rehabilitation science and after graduation, you might go on to an academic career or take an industry job.

-During your time in our program you will have access to world-class rehabilitation science researchers, a wide variety of seminars, and coursework that can be tailored to your specific interests.
-The program features two concentrations, Neuromuscular Plasticity, and Communication and Swallowing Sciences and Disorders, and one emphasis area, Disability, Occupation, and Participation Science.
+During your time in our program, you will have access to world-class rehabilitation science researchers, a wide variety of seminars, and coursework that can be tailored to your specific interests.
+The program features three concentrations, Neuromuscular Plasticity, Communication and Swallowing Sciences and Disorders, and Disability, Health, and Participation Science.